 - 1. Understand the basic concepts in quality control and management - 2.
-Learn the statistics and probability and distribution functions related to quality management - Understand the process of inspection, sampling and their statistical approach in quality management in industry
+Learn the statistics and probability and distribution functions related to quality management - 3.
+Understand the process of inspection, sampling and their statistical approach in quality

 MT 621 PARTICULATE TECHNOLOGY